mohlcyber/McAfee-MVISION-ePO-API/README.md

 # McAfee-MVISION-ePO-API

-This is a simple script to download Threat Events from the McAfee MVISION ePO.
+This are simple scripts (examples) how to download Threat Events from the McAfee MVISION ePO and McAfee MVISION Mobile.

 Edit the Username, Password, Client_ID and directory where event files should be stored.